Vyral/base-template/_posts/2025-05-14-when-and-how-to-use-seller-contingencies-in-today-s-market.md

 {% include excerpt.html %}

 If you’re planning to sell your home, you might be wondering how to make the process as smooth as possible.
 One option you should know about is the seller contingency.
 While you may be familiar with the home sale contingency, which requires a buyer to sell their home before they can purchase yours, a seller contingency works a bit differently.
 This strategy could be exactly what you need to make your move easier.
-Here's what you need to know about it:
+Here’s what you need to know about it:

 **What is a seller contingency?** A seller contingency is when a buyer agrees to purchase your home with the condition that you find a new home within a certain time frame.
 This gives you the flexibility to sell your current property without worrying about not having a place to move.
 You can list your home and accept an offer, but the deal won’t close until you’ve found your next home.
 This can be a big relief, especially in a competitive market where finding the right house can take time.